Deeply hydrates the skin

 "That said, our Filling Good serum features a modified amino acid that is attached to a fatty acid tail," Popova notes.
 "Normally, the amino acid is attracted to water, but this modification means it is now attracted to oil.
 A reason why many actives are not able to perform is that they are not able to penetrate the lipid, fat barrier of the skin that is very strong.
 By making the amino-acid more fat-loving, we have enhanced penetration into the skin to optimize firming, smoothing, and lifting."

-Fermentation-derived vegan collagen peptides: Popova says fermentation-derived vegan collagen peptides have been shown to be 200x more effective than marine collagen in clinical studies.
-"Traditional marine collagen or bovine collagen has huge molecules that are not able to penetrate the skin," Popova says.
+Fermentation-derived vegan collagen peptides: Popova says fermentation-derived vegan collagen peptides are more effective than marine collagen: "Traditional marine collagen or bovine collagen has huge molecules that are not able to penetrate the skin," Popova says.
 "Fermentation has been around for centuries and has proven to be beneficial to the microbiome.
 For our vegan collagen peptides, there’s a very precise method of fermentation, which is used to naturally modify the microorganisms to create a smaller, more bioavailable collagen molecule."

 Buckwheat honey blend: Honey is a staple ingredient in Farmacy's products.
 And for a good reason, too.
 "Honey is a very good humectant, water-loving mixture of molecules that binds water and helps to integrate it into the skin," Popova says.
 "We combine honey with royal jelly and propolis, which are both known to be antimicrobial and rich in amino acids that help support your NMF."
 The brand sources its organic buckwheat honey from U.S. farms, including Farmacy's beehives in Hudson, New York.